-Students sequence events and developments within a chronological framework, using dating conventions to represent and measure time.
-When researching, students develop questions to frame an historical inquiry.
-They identify and select a range of sources and locate, compare and use information to answer inquiry questions.
-They examine sources to explain points of view.
-When interpreting sources, they identify their origin and purpose.
-Students develop texts, particularly descriptions and explanations.
-In developing these texts and organising and presenting their findings, they use historical terms and concepts, incorporate relevant sources, and acknowledge their sources of information.
+Students sequence events and developments within a chronological framework, with reference to periods of time and their duration.
+When researching, students develop different kinds of questions to frame an historical inquiry.
+They interpret, process, analyse and organise information from a range of primary and secondary sources and use it as evidence to answer inquiry questions.
+Students examine sources to compare different points of view.
+When evaluating these sources, they analyse origin and purpose, and draw conclusions about their usefulness.
+They develop their own interpretations about the past.
+Students develop texts, particularly explanations and discussions, incorporating historical interpretations.
+In developing these texts, and organising and presenting their conclusions, they use historical terms and concepts, evidence identified in sources, and they reference these sources.